Jayzhang2333/Sparsity-Adaptive-Depth-Estimator/README.md

 ![Methodology Diagram](asset/figures/depth_estimation_pipeline.jpg)

 We present SPADE (SParsity Adaptive Depth Estimator) a real-time underwater depth estimation pipeline that combines monocular relative depth estimation with sparse depth measurements to produce dense, metric scale depth maps.
 Our two-stage approach first scales the relative depth map, then refines the pixel-wise metric depth using a Cascade Conv-Deformable Transformer block.
-Our proposed method achieves improved accuracy and generalisation over state-of-the-art baselines.
+Our proposed method achieves improved accuracy and generalisation over state-of-the-art baselines, at the sametime, it also achieves more than 15FPS on Jetson Orin.

 ## Arxiv Pre-print